chrisquince/CLIMBTutorial/complete_example2016.md

 ##Login to your VM
 -----------------------

-You need to create a VM from the image ... login to it (**ssh -Y**) and then set the permissions on the ephemeral disk:
+You need to create a VM from the image CONCOCT-Tutorial login to it (**ssh -Y**) and then set the permissions on the ephemeral disk:

 ```
 sudo umount /mnt